JoshuaShunk/NSDropout/README.md

 New Dropout             | 0.00*         | 0.89
 Highest Reported[1] [2] | 0.13          | 3.09

 Yes there are smaller MNIST error rates using CNNs, data augmentation, preprocessing ect with a normal dropout layer but in this test the only variables changed were the dropout layer.
-This alloud for a direct comparison between layers.
+This aloud for a direct comparison between layers and the improvments the new layer made.

  _*No images were miss-classified.
 Model trained on 9,600 images a validaiton on 10,000.
-Testing images were split up 8000 for optimization and 1600 for new dropout layer._
+Testing images were split up 8000 for optimization and 1600 for new dropout layer.
+See mnist_numbers_implementation_of_New_Dropout.ipynb for more information._

 ## Testing Methodology ##